 What do you mean by "semi-independent"?

-The majority of our Finland tours are "semi-independent".
-This means that while you will enjoy the services of our qualified tour guides for included sightseeing and activities, you will not be fully escorted.
+The majority of our Finland trips are "semi-independent".
+This means that while you will enjoy the services of our qualified tour guides for included sightseeing and activities, you will not be fully escorted throughout your Finland package.
 This gives you more time and flexibility to enjoy relaxing in your hotel or partaking in optional activities as you see fit - shaping your own Finland experiences.
 You will still enjoy included airport transfers on our Finland tours, for a hassle-free arrival and departure.

 When is the best time to visit Finland?

 The winter months of November - March are the most popular time to visit Finland, especially around Christmas.
 The countryside is blanketed in snow and the Northern Lights dance across the night sky.
 The summer months of May - July are a good time to visit Helsinki, with pleasant temperatures, though the short nights of the midnight sun are in full force, so remember to pack an eye mask for sleeping!
 There's more detail in our guide on when to visit Finland.

 How big are the groups on your Finland trips?